Key Concepts

 Tier: 3

 What it is Protected paths and pipelines that grade and govern the system (validators, CI, policy).
-The system can propose changes, but cannot merge them without human approval.
+The system can propose changes, but cannot merge or weaken them without human approval.

 Scope Guard